 - 1. Review standard x-ray (non-weight bearing hip, weight bearing knee) of the affected joint and interpret according to Kellgren-Lawrence scale.
 Total joint replacement therapy generally requires a grade of 3 or 4. - a.
 Standard hip radiographs may include: - i.
 Anterior posterior (AP) pelvis view (weight bearing or non-weight bearing) - ii.
 Lateral hip view (cross table or frog leg, non-weight bearing) - b.
 Standard knee radiographs may include: - i.
 Weight bearing anterior posterior (AP) view - ii.
 Weight bearing notch (Rosenberg) view - iii.
 Lateral view (non-weight bearing) - iv.
 Sunrise view (non-weight bearing) - 2.
 If appropriate femur, tibia/fibula, or long leg radiographs in patients with concomitant deformities. - 3.
 X-rays are the preferred diagnostic test for joint arthritis.
 MRI studies are not recommended. - C) Shared decision-making.
 Patient must participate in shared decision-making.
 A Washington Stateapproved patient decision tool should be used when available.
-As part of the shared decision making process, the surgeon should discuss the type of implant under consideration including year the implant was introduced, the reported failure rate at 1, 5 and 10 years (if known) from available registries, and the surgeon's level of experience with the device. - D) Document conservative therapy for at least three months unless symptoms are severe and x-ray findings show advanced osteoarthritis (such as with a Kellgren-Lawrence grade 4) - The length of time and intensity of conservative therapy will vary by patient-specific factors such as severity of symptoms and ability to engage actively in treatments such as physical therapy.
+The surgeon should discuss: - 1.
+The type of implant under consideration including year the implant was introduced, - 2.
+The reported failure rate at 1 and 5 years if known from available registries, and - 3.
+The surgeon's level of experience with the device. - D) Document conservative therapy for at least three months unless symptoms are severe and x-ray findings show advanced osteoarthritis (such as with a Kellgren-Lawrence grade 4) - The length of time and intensity of conservative therapy will vary by patient-specific factors such as severity of symptoms and ability to engage actively in treatments such as physical therapy.
 The Bree Collaborative recommends patient-customized conservative treatments for at least three months, focusing on improving functionality and helping patients adapt expectations around persistent functional limitations. - 2.
 Trial of one or more of the following physical measures:

-^{} The HOOS Jr and KOOS Jr are subsets of the HOOS and KOOS.
+&lt;sup>\ The HOOS Jr and KOOS Jr are subsets of the HOOS and KOOS.
 The full HOOS and KOOS satisfy this requirement if used instead of the shorter versions.

 - a.
 Weight loss, if indicated

 - b.
 Strengthening exercises

 - c.
 Activity modification

 - d.
 Assistive devices

 - e.
 Bracing if judged appropriate

 - 3. Trial of one or more of the following medications, if not contraindicated:

 - a.
 Oral non-steroidal anti-inflammatory drugs

 - b.
 Topical non-steroidal anti-inflammatory drugs

 - c.
 Acetaminophen

 - d.
-Intra-articular injection of corticosteroids †
+Intra-articular injection of corticosteroids $^{\dagger}$

-E) Document failure of non-surgical therapy
+4. Document failure of non-surgical therapy

-- 1. Document impairment according to Knee Injury and Osteoarthritis Outcome Score (KOOS) Jr. or Hip Dysfunction and Osteoarthritis Outcome Score (HOOS) Jr.[‡] - 2.
-Document self-reported loss of function with the Patient Reported Outcomes Measurement Information System-10[®] (PROMIS-10). - 3.
-Providers may also wish to document: - a.
-Function on lower extremity activity scale or - b.
+- a.
+Document impairment according to Knee Injury and Osteoarthritis Outcome Score (KOOS) Jr. or Hip Dysfunction and Osteoarthritis Outcome Score (HOOS) Jr. - b.
+Document self-reported loss of function with the Patient Reported Outcomes Measurement Information System-10® (PROMIS-10). - c.
+Providers may also wish to document: - i.
+Function on lower extremity activity scale or - ii.
 Pain on numeric pain rating scale.

-[†] May be contraindicated within 12 months of surgery due to increased risk of infection.
+&lt;sup>+ May be contraindicated within 12 months of surgery due to increased risk of infection.

-+ The HOOS Jr and KOOS Jr are subsets of the HOOS and KOOS.
+&lt;sup>+ The HOOS Jr and KOOS Jr are subsets of the HOOS and KOOS.
 The full HOOS and KOOS satisfy this requirement if used instead of the shorter versions.